 Veterans need to make sure that their potential school is Veteran-friendly.
 Find out if the school has a Veteran resource center.
 Call that center, before you enroll and talk to them about what they have to offer you.
 If the school doesn’t have a Veterans Resource Center, you might want to consider what other resources that school might not provide for their Veteran Students.

 When I went to school, using the Post-9/11 GI Bill, it was unnerving at times, not knowing all of the steps of tuition payments and how the GI Bill would transition from semester to semester.
-CSU Channel Islands, my alma mater, provided me with a contact for all of my GI Bill questions.
+CSU Channel Islands, my alma mater, provided me with a person of contact for all of my GI Bill questions.
 From orientation through graduation, whenever questions came up, I was put at ease.
 This is just one of many ways that Veteran-friendly schools serve their Veteran Students.